OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 Cyber bullies, like any bully, want to feel power and control over their victim.
 They want to get under their victim's skin.
 Many kids live and breathe the internet.
 It is essential to how they see themselves and how they socialize with their peers.
 The computer is as essential a social tool today as the telephone was decades ago.

 This is part of why a cyber bullying attack can be so devastating.
 Cyber bullies cut to the core of their victim's social life and self image.
-Targets are faced with threats and intimidation in emails and instant messages, but it is not only fear that the cyber bully can instill over the web.
+Targets are faced with threats and intimidation in emails and instant messages, but it is not only fear that the bully can instill over the web.

 The potential for public humiliation has been expanded from a target's classmates or school to effectively the entire world, or at least the wired world.
 Cyberbullies have created websites dedicated to insulting, mocking and humiliating their prey in the most vicious way possible.
 To be humiliated in front of a classroom of students is bad enough but to be humiliated for the amusement of thousands is more than most kids can bear.